 ●Differential diagnosis – The differential diagnosis of SCLE includes other disorders that may exhibit erythematous papules or plaques such as psoriasis, tinea corporis, nummular eczema, dermatomyositis, cutaneous T cell lymphoma, and drug eruptions .
 If the diagnosis is uncertain, a biopsy can distinguish SCLE.
 (See 'Diagnosis' below.)

 Drug-induced SCLE may be indistinguishable from idiopathic SCLE clinically, histopathologically, and immunologically.
-However, a retrospective study of 11 patients with drug-induced SCLE and 79 patients with idiopathic SCLE suggests that drug-induced SCLE tends to be more severe or widespread and is more likely to have a bullous or vasculitic component .
+However, a retrospective study of 11 patients with drug-induced SCLE and 79 patients with idiopathic SCLE suggests that drug-induced SCLE tends to be more severe or widespread, is more likely to have a bullous or vasculitic component, exhibits a higher predilection for the face (eg, malar rash), and affects older individuals .
 Tissue eosinophilia does not help to distinguish idiopathic from drug-induced SCLE .

 Drug withdrawal often leads to improvement in drug-induced SCLE.
 In the retrospective study of 11 patients with drug-induced SCLE and 79 patients with idiopathic SCLE, all cases of drug-induced disease resolved after drug withdrawal.
 The mean time to resolution was seven weeks and Ro/SSA antibodies eventually disappeared in 8 of the 10 patients who previously tested positive for these antibodies .
 Similarly, most patients in a retrospective study of 15 patients with drug-induced SCLE experienced improvement in the clinical manifestations of SCLE within eight weeks of drug withdrawal and a decrease in anti-Ro/SSA antibodies within eight months following drug withdrawal .